 EATIP and its mirror platforms in the Adriatic Ionian Region Sector-specific advisory bodies Initiatives on RDI in the field of blue economy (ex.
 BlueMed, Blue Mission MED)

+Relevant EU and other funds managing authorities.

 Support to horizontal and cross cutting topics